Object: Desert Disruptive Pattern Material uniform

 New Zealand Defence Force (commissioner), early 2000s, New Zealand

 Whitehead Productions (manufacturer(s)), early 2000s, New Zealand

 |Credit line||Gift of Corporal B.H.
 Apiata, VC, 2012|

 This combat uniform was worn by Corporal Willie Apiata, VC of the New Zealand Special Air Service (NZSAS) in Afghanistan during 2004.
 In that year he saved the life of his colleague when under enemy fire in Afghanistan, and was awarded the Victoria Cross for New Zealand in 2007 for displaying the highest order of personal courage under fire.

-The uniform is also an excellent example of a military uniform made from camouflage fabric.
+The uniform is also an excellent example of a military uniform made from camouflage fabric: this particular design is called Desert Disruptive Pattern Material.
 Camouflage is designed to help the wearer blend into their environment.

 New Zealand Special Air Service